SriramEmarose/DoggBot/README.md

 ![alt text](https://github.com/SriramEmarose/DoggyBot/blob/main/DoggyBot.jpg)

-This is a beginner level project that implements basic image processing methods to identify laser beam and communicate its coordinate and respective actions to track it from an android powered smart phone on-board to the Node MCU controller of the robot.
+This is a beginner level project that implements basic image processing methods to identify laser beam and communicates its coordinates with respective actions to track it from an android powered smart phone on-board to the Node MCU controller of the robot.

 Android Project setup:
 The code depends on OpenCV4Android SDK.
 Below link can be referred to setup OpenCV library with Android Studio,